etkraw/software-security-notes/notes/sca.md

 ### Hardware Side-Channels

 Flush+Reload is a great introduction into the world of *hardware* side-channel attacks.
-These are attacks that use information about physical system hardware (such as processor cache), and do not focus on the software as much.
+These are attacks that use information gained from physical system hardware, such as processor cache.
-Flush+Reload and other so-called cache attacks time how long it takes to access a piece of data, to determine whether that data is in the processor's cache, or memory.
-Recall that data held in cache will be accessed *much much* faster than anything in memory.
-If an OS feature such as page de-duplication is enabled on a system ... dedup, cache timing...
+Flush+Reload and other so-called cache attacks time how long it takes to access a piece of data, to determine whether that data is in the processor's cache, or system memory.
+Recall that data held in cache will be accessed **much** faster than anything in memory.
+So, if it takes a very short time to access some data, we can infer that data is held in cache.
+Alternately, a long access time means that data was not present in cache, so we had a cache miss and had to load the data in from the slow memory or disk.

+Flush+Reload depends on two important system features:

+1. Some level of processor cache is shared between programs running on a system.
+This is always true for current intel processor designs.

+2. The OS has page de-duplication enabled.
+This means that redundant pages in memory are consolidated.
+So, if two programs are both using some function from libc, page de-duplication will mean both programs access the same memory page that contains this code.
+The idea here is that this cuts down on system memory usage, as otherwise both programs would each have an independent copy of the same memory page.
+Note that this feature is now often disabled by default on OSs.

+You may see where we are going with this.
+In order to determine whether a victim process is using a piece of information, we time how long it takes for us to access that information.
+In this context, the information is a memory page with a portion of code from GnuPG.
+In order to more accurately time this access, the attacker process first uses the `clflush` instruction to clear the memory line of interest from cache.
+Then, we try and access this memory line.
+If the victim process has used this memory line since we cleared it from cache, we will have a very fast access time.
+This is because the victim's access will have places the memory line back in cache.
+If the victim did not access the memory line, we will have to load it in from memory, and will observe a slow access time.
+Coupling this attack with a secret-dependent code condition (see the `exponent()` function), we are able recover secret keys.
+To see how a full key recovery is performed, see the paper, [3].

+It is important to note that while this attack is mitigated by disabling page de-duplication, many other hardware attacks are ever-present.
+This is because hardware cannot be patched to accommodate a security concern.
+Remember Meltdown and Spectre?
+[6]

 ### References and Further Reading
 [1] [A discussion on constant time code](https://www.bearssl.org/constanttime.html)